iago-fernandez/3d-game-of-life/README.md

 cmake --build --preset x64-release-vcpkg
 ```

-If using a regular PowerShell (not the Developer shell), you can manually initialize MSVC:
+If using a regular PowerShell (not the developer shell), you can manually initialize MSVC:

 ```powershell
 $vsdev = "$env:ProgramFiles\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat"